PatrykSitko/ffmpeg-es6/README.md

 // requires an input file to be passed has also an optional second argument to specify is execution should be verbose. const ffmpeg = new FFMPEG(inputFile,verbose);

-// returns extracted video metadata. console.log(ffmpeg.metadata);
+// returns extracted video metadata an is by nature asynchronious. ffmpeg.metadata.then(console.log).catch(console.error);

 // change the file you're working with. ffmpeg.changeFilePath(inputFile);